xiaolai/regular-investing-in-box/docs/en/README.md

 >**β**, or *beta*, the second letter of the Greek alphabet, refers to the correlation between your returns and overall market returns.
 When *beta* is 0, they are completely uncorrelated.
 For instance, if you "regularly invest in US dollars", then your returns will be completely uncorrelated with the stock market.
 When *beta* is 1, your returns are 100% correlated with the market.
 In our equation, **p = δ + α - γ**, *delta* is equivalent to a *beta* of 1.

-For regular investors, all *alpha* comes from careful decisions that were made before they started investing.
+For regular investors, all *alpha* comes from careful decisions that are made before starting to invest.
 Regular investors are lucky in that once they start investing they don't need to worry about things like choices, adjustments, or other issues that keep other investors up at night.

 As you have seen, the choice of investments for regular investing doesn't require many tactics or smarts.
-As long as you get the process basically right , you should be okay.
+As long as you get the process basically right you should be okay.
 However, the difficult part of being a regular investor is that even before you start you have to be sure that you have made your choice and will stick with it over the long term.
 This is probably the best example I can come up with of how something can be "simple but not easy".

 ## Part Three: The Process of Regular Investing